 Recalls and Holds

-Patrons may request the recall of an item by completing a card at the Circulation Desk.
-The library then contacts the person with the item and requests that it be returned within ten days.
-The person initiating the recall is notified when the item is returned to the library.
+Patrons may request the recall of an item by placing the request through the library’s Primo platform.
+The person with the item will be notified of the recall and must return the item within seven days.
+The person initiating the recall will receive an email notification when the item is returned to the library.
 Recalled materials are held at the Circulation Desk for four days after which they become available for use by other patrons.

 Instructors may place material on Reserve so that it is readily available to all students in the class.
 Instructors are responsible for obtaining copyright approval if needed.
 Government documents may not be placed on reserve.
 Every effort will be made to either put a duplicate photocopy on reserve or purchase a second copy for the reserve collection.
 Patrons may check out Reserve materials for the maximum amount of time specified (usually two hours) at any given time.
 Reserve materials do not leave the library unless indicated by the instructor.
 Charges for overdue reserves: